|Hometown:||Forest of the Pacific Northwest|

 When my mother and I returned home, I told her of my encounter with Coach Webster.
 She told me I was still too young to leave the den.
 She said if I was going to try to join the Stealth, I needed to practice my reading every day and live an active and healthy lifestyle.

 For a year, I trained for my chance to join the Stealth.
-When I was old enough, I left the den and headed to the Comcast Arena at Everett to try out for the Stealth.
-I made the team and got to run out onto the turf for the first time at the season opener of the 2011 season.
+When I was old enough, I left the den and headed to the Langley Events Centre to try out for the Stealth.
+I made the team and got to run out onto the turf to join the team!
 One of the world's most famous Native artists, Marvin Oliver, even designed a logo of me after I made the team!

 I write my mom every week, and told her that I started Bomber’s Book Club to help others with their reading just like she did for me.
-She was happy to learn that the Stealth is involved with Sticks-2-Schools to help kids live an active and healthy lifestyle.
-She’s always worried that I have enough to eat, but I told her that with the Stealth, I get to eat a lot of Mammoth, Roughnecks and Rock (she didn’t know what the Rock were, but I told her they are delicious!).
+She’s always worried that I have enough to eat, but I told her that with the Stealth, I get to eat a lot of Rush, Roughnecks and Rock (she didn’t know what the Rock were, but I told her they are delicious!).

 I’ve made so many friends since joining the Stealth and I can’t wait to make even more!
-See you at the Comcast Arena!
+See you at the Langley Events Centre in 2014!

 No upcoming events found.